The Original (Westworld): Music

 The score is composed by Ramin Djawadi.
 The episode also features piano and orchestral interpretations of Soundgarden's "Black Hole Sun" and The Rolling Stones' "Paint it Black".
 "Ain't No Grave" by Johnny Cash was played over the end credits.

 In an interview, Djawadi spoke about the modern songs used in the episode.
 He said, "The show has an anachronistic feel to it, It's a Western theme park, and yet it has robots in it, so why not have modern songs?
 And that's a metaphor in itself, wrapped up in the overall theme of the show."
 Djawadi continued, "What's so great about using these pieces instead of the score is that they are known melodies, which enhances the idea that this is all scripted".
 He noted, "'Paint It Black' happens during a really big action scene, and it has all these great ups and downs — the shooting, the talking — and so I bring it down and then back up a bit, which was a lot of fun to arrange for the orchestra."

-Reception
+Reception and legacy

 Ratings

 "The Original" was viewed by 1.96 million American households on its initial viewing.
 The episode also acquired a 0.8 rating in the 18–49 demographic.
 The premiere drew 3.3 million viewers over three airings that night and early viewing on HBO’s streaming platforms, making it the most viewed series premiere HBO has had since True Detective.
 In the United Kingdom, the episode was seen by 1.7 million viewers on Sky Atlantic (the channel's highest-rated broadcast that week).